DIY Zero Waste Christmas Decorations

-Here are seven DIY zero waste Christmas decorations that I’ve personally made for us and our home that I hope to use year after year.
-They made our home a little bit more special last year and I can’t wait to put them up again.
+Here are seven DIY natural Christmas decoration ideas that I’ve personally made for us and our home and that I plan to use year after year.
+They make our home a little bit more special and each year I can’t wait to put them up again.

 Six slices of orange are layered in a row on a wooden chopping board.
 A large silver knife is parallel.
 There is a plate in the background with more slices on it and 3 full oranges to the right.